 Things to do in South Padre Island with kids!

 Aside from the occasional fluke weather, the Texas gulf coast is warm all year, giving you lots of flexibility when planning family fun in this area.
-While the things listed here are family things to do in South Padre Island, they can easily be adapted to adults only groups.
+While the things listed here are family things to do in South Padre Island, they can easily be adapted to any type of group.

 This list of things to do in South Padre island with kids assumes you’re going to want to hang out at the beach, so I’ve curated some fun things to do during your non-beach time.